TFonta/DeepLearningAndGenerativeModelsCourse/hpc_guide.md

 ## Launch a script in hpc

-Once logged you will need to create a bash file to execute your code.
+Once logged you will need to create a bash file to launch the job that will execute your code.
 An example can be seen below:
 ```
 #!/bin/bash
 #SBATCH --partition=gpu